 Last year’s inaugural AFR Energy Summit made a significant impact on the development of a national clean energy transition plan; hosting more than 300 of the sectors top policy-makers and industry leaders.

-This year, the Summit returns with an even sharper focus on policy and regulation; and a view to uncovering the conditions and environment needed for Australia to resolve its ongoing energy crisis.
+This year, the Summit returns with an even sharper focus; and a view to uncovering the conditions needed for Australia to resolve its ongoing energy crisis.

 Jemena CEO, Paul Adams, is among the esteemed line-up of speakers to provide an industry perspective at the event.
 Ahead of the Summit, he shared with us some insights into his current thinking.

 How do you believe Australia can ensure there is sufficient gas supply for the domestic market without causing market distortions?